That’s right! Photofolia is owned by photographers, not an anonymous company!

 I have been lucky enough to win a couple of prizes for my photographs; "Reisreporter van het Jaar in 2013" for a Dutch travel magazine.
 My prize took me outside my comfort zone being a photographic trip to Ecuador.
 A new continent and a new challenge, - landscape photography.
 Another was the being selected by National Geographic to make an app, "Dreams of Burma".

 I have been a member of the Photofolia since 2010 during that time I have not only made many friends but have learnt a great deal about photography and the post-processing of images.
-I was happy to join the Association at its inception and now a new step as Director-at-Large.
+I was happy to join the Association at its inception and now a new step as Secretary.

 Although I took my first photographs with my dad's camera already in my teens and later on tried to record on film the life of my family, it was only after going to digital in 2002 when photography became a hobby for me.
 My main source of photographic inspiration has, during the years, been nature and landscapes.